zero-to-mastery/start-here-guidelines/Get_Started.md

 It may appear to be a very challenging and overwhelming task at first, but it is, in fact, a fun and rewarding experience.

+---

 # Community Led Collaboration Projects

 Providing the opportunity for you to flex your developer muscles whilst working within a team of developers.
 You can gain valuable skills that employers are always seeking, such as:

--   **Communication and collaboration** - Being able to work in a team and communicating effectively is a very important skill
+- **Communication and Collaboration** - Being able to work in a team and communicating effectively is a very important skill
--   **Github and source control** - In these projects you will have the opportunity to understand why branching is important, along with other key github skills
+- **Github and Source Control** - In these projects you will have the opportunity to understand why branching is important, along with other key github skills
--   **New stacks and technologies** - Each project is likely to use slightly different stacks, providing the opportunity to jump into something new
+- **New Stacks and Technologies** - Each project is likely to use slightly different stacks, providing the opportunity to jump into something new

+---

 # How You Benefit

 Along with learning new skills, you will also gain experience on projects you can start to list on your resume/CV.
 In addition, you will build out your commit history on Github, which employers love!
 But most importantly, you will learn to work in teams which is one of the most important skills to be a top developer.

+---

 # You have 2 options: Join an existing project or Create a new project: